jodell/lebowski-chi-sproutcore/one/01_slide.md

 * Your interactions are stable
 * You actually have time to invest

-!SLIDE Level Up
+!SLIDE bullets incremental
 # Suggestions for Scaling Full-Stack Testing
-* Leverage VM's
+* Leverage VMs
 * Headless & Parallel via Xvfb, Hydra, etc.